The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: The --operator: Volterra representation and inverse operator

 \section{The $W$--operator: Volterra representation and inverse operator}

 This section realizes the symbol $\Phi_{\alpha,\beta}$ (Section~\ref{sec:symbol}) as a concrete Volterra time--operator and constructs its natural left-inverse.
-The construction is entirely Laplace-based and therefore remains valid beyond the Bernstein/subordination framework highlighted in Section~\ref{sec:positioning}.
+The construction is entirely Laplace-based and therefore does not require the Bernstein classification proved in Section~\ref{sec:positioning}.
 In particular, we obtain (i) a Caputo-type normalization in the Laplace domain, (ii) a causal convolution (memory) representation, (iii) explicit Prabhakar kernels for both the derivative and its inverse, and (iv) a fractional fundamental theorem of calculus.